-SONAR is the central hub for freight market analytics and forecasts.
-With SONAR, benchmarking, analyzing, monitoring, and forecasting has never been easier.
+SONAR is the global leader for freight market analytics and forecasts.
+With SONAR, benchmarking, analyzing, monitoring and forecasting has never been easier.
 Curious about the industry's fastest freight data and how to use it?
 Let us help you see the bigger picture.

 What are the data sources?

-SONAR aggregates data from over 1,000 sources in transportation and logistics.
+SONAR aggregates freight data from over 1,000 transportation and logistics sources.
 These sources range from IoT vendors, transportation management systems (TMS), telematics providers, on-truck sensors, payment providers, fuel vendors, third-party logistics providers (3PLs), shippers and carriers.

-How much of the market does SONAR see?
+How much of the freight market does SONAR see?

 It depends on the type of data; not only is each data set statistically significant, most samples are massive in size.

-FreightWaves estimates that we see 85% of the electronic tenders in the market.
+FreightWaves estimates that SONAR sees 85% of the electronic tenders in the market.
 For asset-tracking such as wait times, SONAR tracks approximately 800,000 assets, which include trucks, trailers and chassis.
 SONAR’s maritime data tracks roughly one-third of all container bills of lading (BOLs) around the world.
 In diesel volumes, SONAR sees about 80% of the volume of diesel gallons purchased at the rack.